-o In the event of a report of unsatisfactory, the student may request a re-examination that must be scheduled within the quarter following that in which the first examination took place.
+o If the result is unsatisfactory, the committee can, at their discretion, require the student to be reexamined in the next quarter.
 The re-examination cannot take place sooner than two months, nor longer than 12 months, after the first examination.
-Permission for re-examination must receive the approval of the supervisory committee.
-A second failure of this examination will result in dismissal of the student from the Ph.D. graduate program.
-In the event that the request for re-examination is denied, the student will immediately be dismissed from the OHS Ph.D.
+A second failure of this examination will result in the dismissal of the student from the Ph.D. graduate program.
+If the request for re-examination is denied, the student will immediately be dismissed from the OHS Ph.D.
 Graduate Program.